wahuneke/python-dynamic-code/docs/index.rst

 ``Python Dynamic Code``
 ==============================

-**Accelerate your fast path, at runtime**
+**Runtime, fast path, optimizations**

 ############
 What is it?
 ############

+**NOTICE**: this project is experimental - its use in production projects should be very carefully considered

-``Python Dynamic Code (PDC)`` can be used to accelerate a key section of code ("fastpath") in cases where standard Python optimization methods cannot be applied.
+``Python Dynamic Code (PDC)`` can be used to accelerate a key section of code ("fastpath") in cases where standard Python optimization methods cannot be applied or might introduce too much complexity.

 ****************************
 What programs might benefit?
 ****************************
-The ``PDC`` system is well suited for complex applications that have a small block of code that is its *fastpath*.
+The ``PDC`` system is well suited for complex applications that have a small, isolated block of code that is its *fastpath*.
 And, if the fastpath changes its shape depending on some runtime input, it may be well suited for runtime, dynamic optimization.